Jitendar-369/Sentiment-Analysis/README.md

 requirements.txt: A list of Python packages required to run the project.

 Data
-The data/ directory should contain any necessary data files for training or testing the model.
+The data directory should contain any necessary data files for training or testing the model.
 Ensure that data files are correctly referenced in your code if they are used.
 >>>>>>> a28f3a0 (Initial commit - Sentiment Analysis project)